almin/almin/examples/introduction/README.md

-# Simple Counter

-It is a single file implementation of [Simple counter app](https://gist.github.com/srdjan/1d10cbd42a2d695f696dee6b47fdc5e0 "Simple counter app implementations")
+# Hello World app

+It is a simple Hello World app.

+It prefer to [concept of components](../../docs/abstract/README.md) than correctness for implementation.

+You want to know actual implementation and see other examples.

 ## Installation